maxcountryman/flask-login/docs/index.rst

 "non-fresh." `login_required` does not differentiate between freshness, which is fine for most pages.
 However, sensitive actions like changing one's personal information should require a fresh login.
-(Actions like changing one's password should always require a password re-entry regardless.)
+(Actions like changing one's password should always require a password reentry regardless.)

 `fresh_login_required`, in addition to verifying that the user is logged in, will also ensure that their login is fresh.
-If not, it will send them to a page where they can re-enter their credentials.
+If not, it will send them to a page where they can reenter their credentials.
 You can customize its behavior in the same ways as you can customize `login_required`, by setting `LoginManager.refresh_view`, `~LoginManager.needs_refresh_message`, and `~LoginManager.needs_refresh_message_category`::